Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/README.md

 ---

-The location of the `main.c` file is in the root folder `./` along with the `CMakeLists.txt`, the project is split in several modules, the source code is inside of `./src` folder while the header files are included in `./include`.
-The project includes some example data for testing the outputs, these examples are inside the `./examples` folder and the reference data is inside `./reference` folder.
+The `main.c` file is located int the root folder `./` along with the `CMakeLists.txt`, the code is split modules/.
+Source code inside `./src`.
+While, the header files are included in `./include`.
+Some example data is included for testing the excutables in `./examples`, and reference data for comparision in `./reference`.

-When you run the `cmake -S <source-fodler-path> -B <build-folder-path> <additional-setup-flags>`, the cmake tool will create a `./build` folder with the binary files, the executables will be created inside the `./build/bin` folder.
+Running `cmake -S <source-fodler-path> -B <build-folder-path> <additional-setup-flags>` in the command line will create a `./build` folder with the binary files, the executables will be inside the `./build/bin`.

 ```
 ./